Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 `gcl-create` will not attempt to create a new signature key for signing appended data.
 Although crucial to the operation, key-management is better deferred to a stage when you are familiar with the basic operations of the GDP.
+The `-C` option specifies the creator of the log.
 Also, note that `gcl-create` has several other command-line options that will be useful later on.

 ---